port-labs/port-docs/docs/integrations/github/app/multiple-entities.md

 ## How does it work?

-In order to manage multiple entities (of one or more blueprints), there are two ways (which you can combine):
+There are two methods to manage multiple Entities (of one or more Blueprints).
+The methods can be merged if need be:

 1. Use [YAML sequences](#YAML-sequences) (arrays/lists) in your `port.yml` file.
 2. Use [multiple](#multiple-files) `port.yml` files (e.g., Monorepo use-case).